axypro/phpcode-phpdoc/doc/block-format.md

 ```

 The format of titles and descriptions is indifferent to the library.
-It can plain text, markdown with inline annotations and etc.
+It may be plain text, markdown with inline annotations and etc.
 The library returns plain text.